ReadOnce Transformers: Reusable Representations of Text for Transformers: Downstream Task Experiments

-(1) \textbf{\hotpot}~\cite{hotpotqa} is a multi-hop reasoning dataset that requires models to aggregate information from two paragraphs to produce the answer (a span from the input paragraphs).
-We focus on their \textit{distractor} setting where they additionally provide models with 8 distractor paragraphs.
-For efficiency, we use the output of the Quark system~\cite{groeneveld2020simple} which selects up to 512 tokens (including the question) from the input paragraphs.
-We use the answer EM and F1 scores as the metrics.

-(2) \textbf{XSUM}~\cite{Narayan2018DontGM} is an abstractive News summarization dataset that requires models to generate summaries that go beyond simply extracting key sentences.
-We use the Rouge-L Summ.\ score\footnote{\url{https://github.com/google-research/google-research/tree/master/rouge}} commonly used for summarization datasets, which computes the union-LCS of the longest common subsequences (LCS) between each pair of reference and hypothesis sentences.
-In contrast, the standard Rouge-L score computes LCS between the reference and hypothesis, treating both of them as one sentence.

-(3) \textbf{NarrativeQA}~\cite{Kocisk2018NarrativeQA} is an abstractive QA dataset where answers may not be extractive spans in the input document.
-Models would need to understand the content of the document to generate such answers.
-We use the same Rouge-L Summ.\ score as for the summarization task.\footnote{In our experiments, we did not notice any substantial difference between the simple Rouge-L metric and this summarization-based metric.}

 \paragraph{Baselines:} We compare \sysname to \bart-based QA models \emph{that use the document text directly} to answer the given question.
 Since these models use text directly without any lossy compression, their score is best viewed as an \emph{upper bound} for any representation-based \bart model, including ours.
-We train the \bart model to generate the answer given the entire document and question (the question is the word ``Summary'' in the case of XSUM).
-Since our representations were trained on the \squad and \unsup dataset, we also use as a baseline BART$_\text{{\squad+\unsup}}$ which is the BART model but first fine-tuned on these two datasets.
+We train the \bart model to generate the answer given the entire document and question (we use ``Summary'' as question for XSUM).
+In addition to \bart-Large, we evaluate two smaller models: \bart-Base and DistilBART~\cite{distilbart}.
+Since our representations were trained on \squad and \unsup, we also first fine-tune all our \bart models on the same datasets.

 \paragraph{\sysshortname Models:} We freeze the parameters of the \CtxtEnc to generate the representations for all the documents in the datasets.
 We then use these representations with our \RepText, which is further fine-tuned on each end-task.
 To evaluate the impact of our pre-training on QA datasets, we compare our model to the \sysshortname architecture initialized with the \bart model weights, $\sysshortname_\phi$.
+To illustrate the architecture-independence of our approach and orthogonality to traditional compression methods, we also train and evaluate \sysshortname models using the BART-Base and DistilBART models.
+These models were also first trained on \squad+\unsup datasets to learn the document representation.
+See App.~\ref{appendix:distillation} for more details.